aneudya4/watched/README.md

 ## Description

 <p align="center">
 One app.
 Easy to use.
 Unlimited possibilities.
-My goal is simple: BINGE combines the functions of a entertainment enciclopedia in combination with a todo list.
+My goal is simple: BINGE combines the functions of a entertainment encyclopedia in combination with a todo list.
 BINGE has an extensive library of enterteiment for you to add to your list.
 To your surprise, our web app is for free.

 ## How Register.